FDSN/StationXML/docs/level-network.rst

       Since the Contact element is a generic type that represents any contact person, it also has its own optional Agency element.
       It is expected that typically the contact's optional Agency tag will match the Operator Agency.
-      Only contacts appropriate for the enclosing element should be include in the Operator tag.
+      Only contacts appropriate for the enclosing element should be included in the Operator tag.